loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

   $,
 )

+Continuations have been used extensively in compiler engineering #todo[cite appel, STG, and more?]
 A natural question that comes to mind now is why we want continuation-passing style?
 An immediate benefit of CPS is that every function call is a tail call, which ensures that tail call optimization (see @CompilingCompilationTarget) #todo[consider moving to footnote] is always possible.
 A second benefit of CPS